 - The school retains an employee after discovering the person is potentially unfit or dangerous;

-- The school fails to train its employees how to prevent or deal with injuries; or
+- The school fails to train its employees on how to prevent or deal with injuries; or

-- The school fails to discipline or adequately supervise its employees.
+- The school fails to discipline or adequately supervise its employees.2

+Example: Several female eighth graders have complained about sexual harassment by their history teacher, Mr. Cole.
+The principal does nothing to reprimand him or to protect the students.
+Mr. Cole is later convicted of several acts of lewdness with a child under 16.
 If the students decide to sue for the lewd acts, the school district should be held liable.
-The school was on notice that Mr. Cole posed a danger to students.
-By retaining him as a teacher, the school itself was negligent.
+The principal was on notice that Mr. Cole posed a danger to students.
+By retaining him as a teacher, the institution itself was negligent.

 - Sexual harassment or sexual assault by teachers,